-All of these problems underscore the strategic importance of starting on Path 1 (making your money in your business) and THEN pursuing Path 2 (preserving it in the market) and not the other way around.
+These problems underscore the strategic importance of starting on Path 1 (making money in your business) and THEN pursuing Path 2 (preserving it in the market) and not the other way around.

-If you’re able to make your money in an active business first (Path 1), you’ll reach your goals a lot faster than if you skip ahead to being a passive investor (Path 2).
+If you can make your money in an active business first (Path 1), you'll reach your goals faster than if you skip ahead to being a passive investor (Path 2).

-Let’s take a look at two illustrations below – the 5-10 year roadmap vs the 30-40 year roadmap.
+Let's look at two illustrations below – the 5-10 year roadmap vs. the 30-40 year roadmap.

 The 5-10 Year Roadmap

-If you cut out Stage 1, (running an active business that generates cash quickly), it’s going to be a long, slow, monotonous path to financial freedom.
+If you cut out Stage 1, (running an active business that generates cash quickly), it will be a long, slow, monotonous path to financial freedom.